Psychedelic/nft-marketplace-fe/docs/service-dependencies.md

 💡 Kyasshu caches 50 at the time, so if we attempt to cache 9 items it'd get 50 minimal.

-These scripts are offered for your own convinience check the source repositories for more.
+These scripts are offered for your own convenience check the source repositories for more.

 In some cases you might want to reset the redis database: